 Smart Water Heaters: Is Your Water Heater Smarter Than A Fifth Grader?

-By now, most people have heard of “smart homes” that notice when no one is home and adjust temperature or turn on lights automatically when it gets dark
+By now, most people have heard of “smart homes” that notice when no one is home and adjust temperature or turn on lights automatically when it gets

-a water heater.
+smart about a water heater.
 What can a smart water heater even do?

 When discussing smart water heaters, we’re generally talking about storage tank style water heaters though other styles may have smart features as well.
 The standard storage tank style water heater is still the most common in the United States so it makes sense to focus smart technology there to start with.
 Smart water heaters come equipped with various sensors and options that are very useful.
 Here are just a few of the interestingthings a smart water heater can do for you.